SKP Knitting: How to Do This Decrease

 SKP Knitting by Janice Jones

 SKP is a knitting abbreviation that stands for Slip One, Knit One, Pass Knit Stitch over Slipped Stitch.
-It is one of many different types of ways to decrease a stitch in knitting.
+It is one of many different ways to decrease a stitch in knitting.

-It is considered to be a single decrease because you are only decreasing one stitch at a time.
-I have also seen this decrease abbreviated skpo, meaning slip one stitch, knit one stitch, pass the slipped stitch over the knit stitch.
+It is considered a single decrease because you decrease only one stitch at a time.
+I have also seen this decrease abbreviated skpo, meaning slip one stitch, knit one stitch, and pass the slipped stitch over the knit stitch.

-It is also one of the oldest decreases meaning that you might find this decrease in vintage type patterns.
+It is also one of the oldest decreases, meaning you might find this decrease in vintage patterns.

-In a pattern, you may see the abbreviation, SKP, but just as likely, you may see it written as sl 1, k1, psso.
+You may see the abbreviation SKP in a pattern, but just as likely, you may see it written as sl 1, k1, psso.
 Both mean the same thing.

-Sl 1, k1, psso "translated" means slip one stitch from the left needle onto the right needle as if to knit, but without knitting it, knit the next stitch on the LH needle, then pass the slipped stitch over the knit stitch on the right needle..
+Sl 1, k1, psso "translated" means to slip one stitch from the left needle onto the right needle as if to knit, but without knitting it.
+Knit the next stitch on the LH needle, then pass the slipped stitch over the knit stitch on the right needle.

 A sample of SKP and K2Tog